OpenSpace/openspace.github.io/docs/users/skybrowser/skybrowser.md

 ### Target

 Each target belongs to a browser and is either in the shape of a crosshair or a crosshair and a rectangle.
-It shows where the browser is aiming and how large portion of the sky it is viewing.
+It shows where the browser is aiming and how large a portion of the sky it is viewing.
 The target can be moved around by dragging on the Sky Browser.

 ### Image list